perezjac001/Jakesh/peepofinterest.md

 Jospeh Marie Charles (AKA Jacquard) was a french weaver and merchant.
 He is know for inventing the Jacquard Loom, a device that revolutionized technology.
 The Jacquard Loom was the first programmable loom, and it led to the creation of other programmable machines.
 In a way, this carved the path for the invention of computers.
 #### Herman Hollerith
 Herman Hollerith was a professor of mechanical engineering at MIT.
 He is most know for creating a machine that would read numbers punched into a card and decipher it into information.
 This was considered an advancement in cryptography, as it allowed information to be encrypted and stored efficiently for its time.
+#### John Backus
+John Backus was a student at the University of Virginia.
+He was not a great student, and he ended up dropping out and joining the army.
+He served int World War 2.
+He then became the director of the team that developed the first high-level programming language, FORTRAN.
+This led to even more advanced programming languages to be developed in the future.

 ## Digital Video & Audio
 #### Eadweard Muybridge